Abstraction

 enables the endless looping of image sequences: the animated Graphics Interchange Format (GIF).
 Whether it is isolating and sharing the “Hillary Shimmy”, texting a reaction GIF of NeNe Leakes from The Real Housewives of Atlanta or remixing Sean Spicer with a clip of Homer Simpson disappearing into bushes, the GIF is a remarkably dexterous, malleable, and versatile file format that is central to digital cultures and communication (Highfield et al, 2017).

-Generative AI animation entails hands that slip into a mass of crabs, animals morphing into curtains; absurdity and pastiche overwhelming the hopes of the short cutters and self-deluded prompt engineers.
+My several years of experiments with Generative AI animation (often as part of funded research and practice) has entailed repeated waste, looping efforts to combat the lack of consistency generated by architecture and algorithms which rely on a combination of stochastic and probabilistic processes resulting in hands that slip into a mass of crabs, animals morphing into curtains; absurdity and pastiche which makes a mockery of the term ‘prompt engineering’.
 A materialist ontology of images, on the other hand, as Nail reminds us, incorporates a:

-Pre AI gifs are simple, yet polysemic, ‘largely because they are isolated snippets of larger texts.
+Pre AI gifs are in some ways technically simple, yet complex in their polysemy, ‘largely because they are isolated snippets of larger texts.
 This, combined with their endless, looping repetition, allows them to relay multiple levels of meaning in a single GIF.
 This symbolic complexity makes them an ideal tool for enhancing two core aspects of digital communication: the performance of affect and the demonstration of cultural knowledge’ (Miltner et al, 2017).
-As AI generated animations break rapidly it seems inevitable that gif and slop will be married, affect and cultural knowledge will live happily ever after for a few seconds until they violently collapse, only to get resurrected in the blink of an unknowing, unsophisticated eye.
-For the gif now lacks the postmodern irony or glitchy edge it had in 2016, and the slop gif is even worse.
-The slop gif is stupid and cheap.
-Few theorists would now touch the corporatised slop gif with a barge pole.
+As AI generated animations break rapidly, losing coherence, it seems inevitable that their ability to generate only a few seconds of imagery means the gif and AI slop will soon be married, affect and cultural knowledge will live happily ever after for a few seconds until they violently collapse into chaos.
+If the corporate gif now lacks the postmodern irony or glitchy edge it had in 2016, the AI slop gif is even worse, lacking context or meaningful connection, velocity is its main qualitative function and form.
+Such velocity is a slipping mask for the chaos machinic Neoplatonism cannot suppress (Nail, p.
+18, 2018).

 Frame 2

-In spite of the descent of the corporatised gif into abject cultural homogeneity my hypothesis is upbeat: Medieval marginalia affirms the likelihood of enduring semantic and material knots of complex intertextual networks.
+In spite of the likely descent of the corporatized gif into monosemic chaos my hypothesis is upbeat: Medieval marginalia affirm the likelihood of enduring semantic and material knots of complex intertextual networks.
 I disagree with Wagener that only the post digital (albeit entangled with the pre digital) embodies such complexity and invite us here to explore the possibilities marginalia activate and to go even further back to Lucretius’s materialism (and before that to all animating and animated images) as affirmation of a materialist philosophy, as a counter to the hatred of the body, hatred of matter, and the hatred of motion Nail invokes via Lucretius (2018).
 My experiments started and ended with the Macclesfield Psalter, currently held in the Fitzwilliam Museum, Cambridge.

 Day to day pours forth speech,